ESA-EarthCODE/documentation/pages/Community and Best Practices/FAIR and Open Science Best Practices/Data.md

 ![Data Products](/img/terms/data-components.svg)

-:::details Variables
+:::details Product Metadata
 - **Product**: A geoscience dataset that captures specific variables over a spatial and temporal extent.
 Products are distinguished by factors such as the processing method, validation status, and EO mission used.
 - **Project**: The ESA-funded research project under which the product was generated.
 - **Variables**: Scientific or environmental variables measured or estimated in the dataset.
-- **Themes**: Top-level science topics from ESA’s strategic challenges (e.g. climate, biodiversity, atmosphere).
+- **Themes**: Top-level science topics from ESA’s strategic challenges (e.g. cryosphere, atmosphere, oceans).
 - **Keywords**: Hierarchical tags for product discovery, often derived from the variables and broader scientific terms.
 - **EO Mission**: The satellite mission or sensor used to generate the data, referenced in the product’s metadata.
 - **Documentation**: A link to related materials or publications explaining how the product was created.